The emergence of the universe: Knitting and exchange of flavors

 The above discussion for the Jordan algebra $H_3(\Dbl{C})$ can be repeated for the other $H_3(\Dbl{Q})$.
 The most interesting case is $H_3(\Dbl{O})$, the Jordan algebra based on octonions.
 Again, a discussed in \cite{aw2,w1}, the 0-8-3 system is unchanged while the universes with labels 1,2 are now extended to an octet with the negative cosmological constant $\mu_{1,2}$.
 Similarly, the universes with label 4,5 and with 6,7 are extended to two octets with two positive cosmological constants $\mu_{4,5}$ and $\mu_{6,7}$.
 In this way we now obtain 9 spatial one-dimensional universes expanding to infinity and sixteen spatial dimensions staying compact, all knitted together by two wormhole modes.
-Again, using plain numerology, the 9+1 (time) extended directions and the 16 compact directions have some resemblance with the situation encounted in the bosonized version of the heterotic string model where one has a 10-dimensional extended spacetime and a compact 16-dimensional space with the topology of $\Dbl{T}^{16}$.
+Again, using plain numerology, the 9+1 (time) extended directions and the 16 compact directions have some resemblance with the situation encounted in the bosonized version of the heterotic string model where one has a 10-dimensional extended spacetime and a compact 16-dimensional space with the topology of $\Dbl{T}^{16}$. \versionII{ It should be clear that, although tantalizing, this counting coincidence with string theory is presently nothing more than that.
+However, we are presently working on understanding if there can be a deeper connection.}